tonaczew/project-foodhunter-frontend/README.md

 - Author: Philip Tonaczew
 - Last update: February 9, 2023

-This is a simple web application that interacts with the [Food Hunter API](https://github.com/tonaczew/project-foodhunter) to help you find the best prices for your grocery list.
+This is a lightweight web application designed to showcase the capabilities of the [Food Hunter API](https://github.com/tonaczew/project-foodhunter).
+By utilizing the API, the application allows you to easily compare prices for the items on your grocery list across multiple stores.

 ## Installation